On this page:

 We can impose conditions on the registration of fundraisers at the time of registration, or at any time during the period of registration, where there are grounds for concern.
-Conditions are imposed in order to promote public confidence in fundraising and to protect the public interest.
+We impose conditions in order to promote public confidence in fundraising and to protect the public interest.

 Conditions imposed at the time of registration can also be varied or removed during the period of registration.